bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Now, back to our topic -

 We will talk about two separate but interesting things today.
-We'll start with control flow statements (like break, return), then look at how function and block scopes are maintained internally and wrap it up with a animation I built last week.
+We'll start with control flow statements (like break, return), then look at how function and block scopes are maintained internally and wrap it up with a animation I made last week.

 # Control flow statements
 What's common between `continue`, `break`, `return` and `throw`?
 They are all control flow statements and internally return a [completion record](https://tc39.es/ecma262/#sec-completion-record-specification-type).